-In the NAM approach, anterior alveolus in the noncleft position is moved inward, and both sides of alveolar segments shape the normal arc form.
+In NAM approach, anterior alveolus in the non-cleft position is moved inward and both sides of alveolar segments shape the normal arc form.
 Due to the vertical component forces of the retention tapes, the alveolar height and canine segments decrease after NAM therapy.
 This means that this process prevents the vertical growth of alveoli.
-However, presurgical orthopedics by intraoral devices are still challenging due to an unclear effect of NAM therapy on the alveolar growth inhibition and upper alveolar growth.
+However, pre-surgical orthopedics by intraoral devices are still challenging due to an unclear effect of NAM therapy on the alveolar growth inhibition and upper alveolar growth.

-The growth process may affect the nasal structure and even the shape of the nose after the operation.
+Growth process may have an effect on the nasal structure and even the shape of the nose after the operation.
 There is no available parameter for digitizing the results of the surgery.
 Therefore, the investigation of the relationship between the cleft jaw and the shape of the nasal cavity is challenging.
 There are various measures to evaluate the nasal morphology (47, 48); however, when the deformities are complex, the results of surgery cannot be assessed by simple estimation of the ratio of height to width of the alar groove or angles.
 Hausdorff distance is a parameter determining the geometrical resemblance between two objects that provides an accurate value even for complicated graphics.
 A high correlation between Hausdorff distance and the human visual assessment of symmetry is reported by Sasaki et al., which is very important in analyzing the aesthetics of the nose (23).

-Cerón-Zapata et al. showed a reduction in the interior dimension of the cleft in all UCL/P patients who underwent NAM in comparison with patients with no experience of NAM (33).
+Cerón-Zapata et al. showed a reduction in the interior dimension of the cleft in all UCL/P patients underwent NAM in comparison to patients who had no experience of NAM (33).
 This finding was in line with a study conducted by Mishima et al. (51).
-A reduction in the width of the cleft in the anterior segment after treatment with active plates was observed in another study (52).
-In a study performed by Cerón-Zapata et al., anterior width mainly decreased using the PNAM approach compared with the Hotz appliance, which may be due to the lip adhesion with the use of the tape.
-The decrease in the width of the alveolar cleft could be considered a positive predictor of the surgical outcome.
-However, there was no significant difference between PNAM and Hotz appliance regarding the changes in intercanine width.
-The decrease in width at the canine area distance was larger using the Hotz plate than PNAM, which can be due to the soft material of the plate (33).
-However, Mishima et al. study showed contradictory results (51).
+A reduction in the width of the cleft in the anterior segment after treatment with active plates was observed in the other study (52).
+In a study performed by Cerón-Zapata et al., anterior width was largely decreased using PNAM approach compared to Hotz's appliance, which may be due to the lip adhesion with the use of the tape.
+The decrease in the width of the alveolar cleft could be considered as a positive predictor of the surgical outcome.
+However, there was no significant difference between PNAM and Hotz's appliance regarding the changes in intercanine width.
+The decrease in width at the canine area distance was larger using Hotz's plate than PNAM, which can be due to the soft material of the plate (33).
+However, the study by Mishima et al. showed contradictory results (51).
 Moreover, both PNAM and Hotz increased the length and depth of the cleft, which indicated the potential of maxillary segments in the neonatal period (33).

 Stable reduction in the width of the mid-part of the larger and smaller segments due to the treatment with the plate was reported by another study (50).
-Age is another main predictor of treatment success.
-The main goal of presurgical orthopedics in UCL/P neonates is the alignment of maxilla segments and premaxilla into a normal form.
+Age is another main predictor to the success of the treatment.
+The main goal of pre-surgical orthopedics in UCL/P neonates is the alignment of maxilla segments and premaxilla into a normal form.
 The efficacy of NAM in the repositioning of maxillary segments and facilitating the surgical repair of nasal deformities is reported in many studies (53-55).
-The NAM therapy helps to create a better outcome by reforming the lower lateral cartilages, decreasing the gap, and aligning the gingiva.
+The NAM therapy helps to create a better outcome by reforming the lower lateral cartilages, decreasing gap, and aligning the gingiva.
 The correction of the gap may prevent a step deformity, and the lip repair is performed under less tension with the possibility of acquiring enough closure to allow a more straightforward repair (21).